nautobot/nautobot-app-secrets-providers/README.md

 #### HashiCorp Vault

 The HashiCorp Vault provider requires the `hvac` library.
-This can easily be installed along with the plugin using the following command:
+This can easily be installed along with the app using the following command:

 ```no-highlight
 pip install nautobot-secrets-providers[hashicorp]